Past Events and Performances

-(left to right in the front) Jasmine Jones, Eva Sirotic*, Paul McCoyer*, Dachauna Johnson, (not pictured) Alice Hockstader
+Guild members (left to right in the front) Jasmine Jones, Eva Sirotic*, Paul McCoyer*, Dachauna Johnson, Alice Hockstader (not pictured) presented original, short plays with help of professional actors.

 Monday, April 3 at 7pm